DiceNameIsMy/vut-itu/docs/Navrh.md

 During development, more actions may be added as we spot what we might've missed.

 <div style="page-break-after: always;"></div>

-# 3. Funkční základ aplikace
+# 3. (Funkční základ aplikace)

 ### 3.1 BE Implementation (Implementace BE)

+#### 3.1.1 BE Tech Stack
-For the Proof Of Concept (PoC), we'll be storing almost everything locally.
+For the Proof Of Concept (PoC), we'll be storing everything locally.
 Time spent on local storage is not wasted, since our applicaiton must be accessible offline anyways.
+We'll be using a NoSQL solution for local storage: [Hive](https://pub.dev/documentation/hive/latest/).

-The only data that is loaded via web are:
+The only data that is loaded via web, using other APIs are:
 - A map.
 It will be downloadable, but to not waste too much storage, offline maps will be downloaded only after explicit confirmation.
 - Weather forecasts.
 Via external API.
 Cacheable
-- Croudsourced data (Mocked for PoC): Attractions, reviews, events, routes.
+- Points of Interest (Mocked for PoC): Routes, attractions, reviews, events, routes.

-Then, part of the data would be extracted to a BE server (Likely a .NET API).
-- User information to enable synchronization with other devices.
-- Trip information to enable sharing it with other people.
-- TODO: Add other things we'd like to have in BE.

-TODO: Attach some screenshots?
+At some point during the development we'll add a BE API Server to enable sharing routes, reviews, with other users and syncing between devices.
+BE will be developed using .NET.
+Data storage implemented using .NET Entity Framework.

+#### 3.1.2 Data on BE
+Points of Interest, reviews, weather forecasts, a map, search and navigation features are not originating from our app.
+We'll be getting it all from:
+- Points of Interest, reviews: TripAdvisor
+- Weather Forecasts: An API.
+Which one exactly is not decided yet.
+- Map, search and navigation: OpenStreetMaps API

+#### 3.1.3 API Implementation
+For local BE, an extra application layer would be introduced.
+Its interface provides everything from section `2.3.3 Backend`.
+To do that, it would be making API Calls, execute read and write queries on a local database.
+In future releases part of the API calls will be sent to our backend server instead.

 ### 3.2 Klicove casti FE
-TODO: Describe it & attach some screenshots?

-$$

-$$
+#### 3.2.1 FE Tech Stack
+- [Flutter](https://flutter.dev/) is the framework of choice.
+- [MobX](https://pub.dev/packages/mobx) package would be used for providing reactivity to our GUI.
+- [flutter_map](https://pub.dev/packages/flutter_map) package for displaying a map

+#### 3.2.2 FE Skeleton
+Source code is separated into following file structure:
+- backend/ Contains an interface and implementation of local backend.
+- shared/ Common GUI elements
+- onboarding/ Onboarding GUI implementation
+- trip_inspiration/ Trip Inspirations GUI implementation
+- trip_planning/ Trip Planning GUI implementation
+- map/ A configurable map GUI implementation.
+It is used by trip_inspiration and trip_planning GUI modules.
+- doc_upload/ Document uploading screens GUI implementation
+- main.dart An entrypoint of the FE application

+#### 3.2.3 Connection with an API
+As mentioned earlier, there would be a separate arhitectural layer for BE.
+Connection with FE is done via interfaces defined as asynchronous methods.

+Connection to a Backend server will be via HTTP API.